QuentinRa/blog.quentinra.dev/tools/markdown/index.md

 [//]: # (This may be the most platform-independent comment)
 ```

-This is a normal code block but this is a particular case,
+This is a normal code block, but this is a particular case,
 it's used a lot in documentation to show
 "what you could do before" and "what you need to do now".